MarkusWendorf/http-lambda-cdk/README.md

 # HttpLambda CDK

-This is a convenience construct for writing AWS Lambda Functions that run a regular http server.
+A CDK construct for writing AWS Lambda functions that run a regular http server.

 It consists of three parts: